 The Lifesmart screen offers 12 feet of viewing area and the ability to withstand some wind.
 If you want to have the whole neighborhood over for movie night, this deluxe Gemmy inflatable might be right for you.
 It features a 14-foot screen and quiet fans.

 6. Freestanding screen

-The Elite Screen has 4.6 stars on Amazon and was voted top choice in a review by Outsidepursuits.com.
+The Elite Screen and was voted top choice in a review by Outsidepursuits.com.
 This freestanding screen has a frame that is crafted from lightweight aluminum and requires no tools for set up.
 The series of screens comes in a variety of sizes from 100 inches to 200 inches, making it simple to choose the right size for your backyard.
 You can even order front or rear projection capability.

 What to look for in an outdoor projector

 You’ll need to consider a few things when shopping for an outdoor projector.
 The first is how much space you have to set up your movie.
 Most projectors need to be between 5 and 15 feet away from the screen.
 The “throw ratio” tells you how far away the projector can be while still getting a good image.
 So, for small backyards, choose a “short throw” projector.

 Brightness is another consideration and the lumens rating tells you how bright the picture is.
 Look for a lumens ratio of 1,000–2,000 for smaller screens and 2,000–3,000 for the big ones.
 Last, be sure to match up the display size listed on the projector to the size of your screen.